binit44/employee-management/README.md

   - .NET Core Web API for the backend.
   - Angular for the frontend (SPA).
   - SQL Server as the database.
+# Technology Stack
+- Backend:
+  - .NET 8
+  - Entity Framework Core
+  - SQLite Database
+- Frontend:
+  - Angular 19
+  - TypeScript
+  - RxJS
+# Design Decisions
+1. **Standalone Components:**  We used Angular's standalone components to reduce the need for NgModules and simplify the application structure.
+2. **Service-based Architecture:**  The EmployeeService acts as an intermediary between the components and the API, promoting separation of concerns.
+3. **Reactive Programming:** We utilized RxJS Observables for handling asynchronous operations, making the code more maintainable and easier to reason about.
+4. **Routing:** Angular Router was implemented to create a single-page application experience, allowing for seamless navigation between views.
+5. **REST API:** The backend follows RESTful principles, providing a clear and consistent interface for CRUD operations.
+# Challenges Faced
+1. **HttpClient Injection:** Initially, we faced issues with injecting the HttpClient into our services and components.
+This was resolved by properly providing the HttpClientModule in the AppComponent and using provideHttpClient() in the main.ts file.

+2. **Standalone Components Setup:** Transitioning to standalone components required careful management of imports and providers, which was a learning curve but ultimately led to a more streamlined application structure.

+3. **Cross-Origin Resource Sharing (CORS):** Ensuring proper CORS configuration on the backend to allow requests from the Angular frontend.
 # Features
 - Add new employee.
 - Edit employee details.